Arnie0426/arnie0426.github.io/_posts/2019-05-23-simulating-ab-tests.md

 #### Deterministic Ranking Algorithms

 Most user-interactive systems tend to be in full _exploitation_ mode and score a list of items based on content or collaborative (or both) filtering, and then _greedily_ rank/sort before showing them to the user.
-For IPS to work, however, the system needs to be stochastic and many production systems run such deterministic algorithms.
+For IPS to work, however, the system needs to be stochastic and many production systems don't run such stochastic algorithms.
 The `propensity_production` function in the code snippet above in a deterministic algorithm is always 1, and as such it doesn't supply the required information.

 A practical way around it is to get multinomial samples without replacement, i.e. create a weighted dice based on the scores and roll for each item, reweighting the dice after each roll.
 If we have a _score_ for each `(user_id, item_id)` tuple, then we can simply use [NumPy's](https://docs.scipy.org/doc/numpy-1.15.0/reference/generated/numpy.random.choice.html) `np.random.choice` with `replace=False`.
 This is sometimes also referred to as Plackett-Luce method and the main selling point of this solution is that the mode of this multinomial is the reverse sorted deterministic function.